 The Oceanographic Museum is an interesting place with Aquariums which has around 6000 specimens including the monumental Shark Lagoon.
 Want to touch and feel the Star fish and other species, please make your dream come true here.
 Yes, for an additional fees they do offer such activities in here.

 Keep a note on the open hours which varies based on seasons.

 The Cathedral was built with white stones from La Turbie in 1875.
 This Roman-Byzantinee style building houses the burial places of past princes.
 Admission is free for the public.

 The Palace has a long history and has gone through a lot of renovations over the centuries.
 Its origins date back to the early thirteenth century.
 Today, it is possible to admire the splendors of the Palace, including the Palace Chapel, the Hercule & Mirror Gallery, the Red Room etc as well as numerous frescoes, and items of furniture.

-One day is just enough for these visits.
+One day in Monaco is just enough for enjoying these places.
 But who knows, your dream of coming back here in one of your own Yacht may become a reality sooner.

 My wishes for the dream to come true!!